 - Do they flexible payment options?

-A variety of rehab facilities in the Sacramento area are available for people who yearn to break the grasp of addiction.
-Patients who want the option of balancing personal commitments and recovery, may opt for an intensive outpatient program, or IOP.
+A variety of rehab facilities in the Sacramento area are available for people who yearn to break the grip of addiction.
+Patients who want the option of balancing personal commitments and recovery may opt for an intensive outpatient program (IOP).
 IOP gives patients access to counseling sessions and medication if they have the will to stop using substances.

 However, in most circumstances, patients are advised to attend an inpatient rehab facility.
 Staff members examine patients for co-occurring disorders, like bipolar, anxiety, low self-esteem, depression, and schizophrenia which can be the root cause of addictions.
 Patients receive a personalized treatment plan for their unique needs.
 In inpatient rehab facilities, patients also benefit from counseling and peer groups to connect and encourage sobriety.
 Depending on the facility, holistic-based therapies, such as yoga, meditation, acupuncture, psychoeducation, and music therapy, work to heal the spiritual voids caused by substance abuse disorders.